tofti/java-zcs/README.md

 ## TODO
 + Implement more targeted genetic algorithm, only classifiers that have participated in a significant number of action sets [A] should be eligible for the genetic algorithm.
++ Create tools to analyze and compact rulesets.